 The key findings for PRIDE were analysed through quantitative data collection from 46 trainees, qualitative interactions, 07 Skill entrepreneurs and 3 employers.
 Data was collected across 5 locations - Barabanki, Dharwad, Durg, Guna and Siwan.

 Findings of skill entrepreneur

-- 93% skill entrepreneurs had not opened their skill centres as of April 2024.
-On enquiring about the reason, most of them responded stating that they were working in other centres. - and readying participants for interviews.
+• 93% skill entrepreneurs had not opened their skill centres as of April 2024.
+On enquiring about the reason, most of them responded stating that they were working in other centres.